Pennysia/v1-periphery/README.md

 ## Project Introduction

-**Pennysia AMM V1-Periphery** is the user-facing layer of the Pennysia protocol, providing a universal Router contract, utility libraries, and interfaces for seamless integration with the [v1-core](../v1-core/README.md) AMM.
-It enables advanced swaps, liquidity management, and payment flows, while enforcing security and usability best practices.
+**Pennysia AMM V1-Periphery** is the user-facing layer of the Pennysia protocol, providing a universal Router contract, utility libraries, and interfaces for seamless integration with the [Pennysia v1-core](https://github.com/Pennysia/v1-core) AMM. **Note:** v1-core and v1-periphery are maintained in separate GitHub repositories for modularity and clarity.
 This package is ideal for frontend developers, integrators, and anyone building on top of the Pennysia AMM.

 ---